 2. H2S training is required for most employees in the oil and gas industry

 H2S is a by-product of decaying organic matter often found where oil and gas are extracted or produced.
-Although it’s heavier than air and is often associate with a foul, rotten-egg smell, hydrogen sulphide can be difficult to detect without training.
+Although it’s heavier than air and is often associated with a foul, rotten-egg smell, hydrogen sulphide can be difficult to detect without training.
 Most oil and gas companies have mandated H2S training to keep their employees safe.

 3. It’s designed to protect you from a potentially life-threatening situation